 Once again, director Jon Watts manages to create a very charming picture, one that distances itself from other Marvel movies with its teenage characters and goofy humour, despite having a lot of the same tonal decisions that make Marvel movies consistent hits.
 It’s genuinely funny, utilising visual gags and the high school aesthetic to their full potential.

 The way it manages to adapt ridiculous comic book premises for the big screen should also be applauded.
 Mysterio, if we’re being honest, is a ridiculous comic book character.
 His look, his personality.
 All of it.
 Lovable, but goofy as can be.
 And yet, as portrayed by Gyllenhaal, Mysterio becomes an interesting character for Spider-Man to bounce off, and when the story finally allows him to go full-on Mysterio, the film is all the better for it.
 Some of the visuals associated with the character are beautiful and fascinating, and while there are a few slip ups (especially where Spider-Man is involved, and the CGI-heavy sequences betray the fact that Spidey’s costume itself, is CGI), overall it is a visual spectacle that is a joy to behold.

 Unfortunately, there are some points in the story that, when given a bit of thought don’t make a whole lot of sense.
 There are also some creative choices that I take issue with, but that’s more personal preference than it is a comment on the quality of the film.
-I’m going to follow this up with a spoiler review at some point, because to discuss those choices, we’ll obviously have to go into the film in greater detail.
 One thing I can tell you though, is that these things open the world up for a new and interesting take on Spider-Man.

 But for now, all-in-all, I give Spider-Man: Far From Home: